Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 - €233 [Official site](https://opensourcesdrlab.com/products/libresdr-b220-mini-ad9361)
 - €270 [AliExpress](https://www.aliexpress.com/item/1005007542400624.html?)

 Effectively the same as the B210.
-Only real benefit is a more powerful FPGA for development, but you most likely won't need it.
+Only real benefit is a more powerful FPGA for development purposes (modding), but you most likely won't need it.

 # Accessing the SDRs